Georg Maierhofer

 Feng, Y., Maierhofer, G., Schratz, K.

-Accepted to Mathematics of Computation.
+Mathematics of Computation.

 Numerical integration of Schrödinger maps via the Hasimoto transform.